-The principal accounting policies applied in the preparation of these financial statements are set out on the following pages and in the related notes to the Group financial statements and should be read in conjunction with the financial definitions disclosed on pages 134 to 135 of the financial statements.
+The principal accounting policies applied in the preparation of these financial statements are set out on the following pages and in the related notes to the Group financial statements and should be read in conjunction with the financial definitions disclosed on pages 177 to 178 of the financial statements.
 Where applicable, the principal accounting policies applied in the Company financial statements are consistent with those applied in the Group financial statements.
-The principal accounting policies applied are consistent with those adopted in the prior year.
+The principal accounting policies applied are consistent with those adopted in the principal accounting policies applied are consistent with those adopted in the principal.